EdNanda/SpectraCompiler/README.md

 Please make sure to update tests as appropriate.

 ## Authors and acknowledgment
-All programming was done by Edgar Nandayapa B.
+All programming was done by Edgar Nandayapa (Helmholtz-Zentrum Berlin, Germany) and Ashis Ravindran (Deutsches Krebsforschungszentrum, Heidelberg, Germany).
-Field testing has been done by C. Rehermann and F. Mathies.
+Field testing has been done by C. Rehermann (Helmholtz-Zentrum Berlin, Germany) and F. Mathies (Helmholtz-Zentrum Berlin, Germany).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

 ## Known issues
-When "Skip # measurements" is other than 1, empty columns appear on the output datafile, creating issues when trying to open it with programs like excel or origin.
+No known issues